 This seminar explores the interrelationships between contemporary cinema and the timeless drama of William Shakespeare.
-Primary focus will be on film as an interpretive prism, with some attention paid to the history of Shakespeare on film, the playwright's script as "source," and ways in which dramatists and directors seek to control audience response.
+Primary focus will be on film as an interpretive prism, with some attention paid to the history of Shakespeare on film, the playwright's script as "source." and ways in which dramatists and directors seek to control audience response.
 Emphasizes the comparative study of scenes from selected plays.
-Students will discover, through discussion, writing exercises and oral reports the significant differences and surprising similarities between Shakespeare's stage productions and the productions of those authors who translate his works to cinema.
+Students will discover, through discussion, writing exercises and oral reports the significant differences and surprising similarities between Shakespeare's stage productions and the productions of those authors who translate his works to cinema

-ENGL 620: Milton and Early Seventeenth-Century British Poetry
+ENGL 620: Seventeenth-Century British Literature

-A study of Milton's major poetry and that of other poets writing between 1600 and the restoration of the monarchy in 1660.
-Focuses on Paradise Lost and on works of such poets as Donne.
-Herbert, and Marvell, Assesses advanced critical thinking skills through scholarly reading and written analysis, as well as through oral presentations.
+A study of literature produced between 1600 and 1660, focusing on literary responses to contemporary social, political, and religious issues.
+Includes such authors as Donne, Jonson, Bacon, Herbert, and Marvell.
+Assesses advanced critical thinking skills through scholarly reading and written analysis, as well as through oral presentations.
 Three hours of lecture.